McShelby/hugo-theme-relearn/exampleSite/content/basics/generator/_index.en.md

 This interactive tool may help you to generate your own color variant stylesheet.

 {{% expand "Show usage instructions" %}}
-To get started, first select a color variant from the variant switch in the lower left sidebar that fits you best as a starting point.
+To get started, first select a color variant from the variant selector in the lower left sidebar that fits you best as a starting point.

 The graph is interactive and reflect the current colors.
 You can click on any of the colored boxes to adjust the respective color.
 The graph **and the page** will update accordingly.